nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_DOWNLOAD_FRAGMENT_SIZE`
 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_REQUEST_UPON_INIT`

-Configure the :kconfig:option:`CONFIG_NRF_CLOUD_AGPS` option if you need your application to also use A-GPS, for time and coarse position data and to get the fastest TTFF.
+Configure the :kconfig:option:`CONFIG_NRF_CLOUD_AGNSS` option if you need your application to also use A-GNSS, for time and coarse position data and to get the fastest TTFF.
-Using A-GPS also improves the accuracy because of ionospheric corrections.
+Using A-GNSS also improves the accuracy because of ionospheric corrections.

 .. note::
-   Disable this option if you do not want to use A-GPS (due to data costs or expected frequent loss of cloud connectivity).
+   Disable this option if you do not want to use A-GNSS (due to data costs or expected frequent loss of cloud connectivity).

 You must also configure the following options for storing settings, for having accurate clock time, and for having a location to store predictions: